Shikhar253/EdTech/README.md

 ## 🌐 MLH- Best Domain Name from Domain.com

 - Any domain name with .tech, eg longitude.tech .
 We will choose the best domain name among all.

-## 🤼 Most Creative Use of GitHub

-We are using GitHub for **Collaboration**.
-GitHub makes it easy to share code with others and helps a lot in collaboration.
-GitHub makes it easy to set up a project and get started.
-GitHub makes it easy to implement the **CI/CD workflow** and makes the deployment process easy. **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.

 ## 🧠 Challenges we ran into